34th-Arma-Company/34th-PRC-Aux-Mod/doc/Code_Style.md

 ## Class Names
 `PboName_FolderStructure_ItemName_Varients`

-* Always start the class name with the PBO name, for our standard armour PBO this is `34thPRC_Armour_Standard`.
+* Always start the class name with the PBO name, for our standard armour PBO this is `34thPRC_ArmourStandard`.
-* Then copy the folder structure, skipping `data`.
-Replace the folder separators `/` or `\` with underscores `_` and capitalise letters as appropriate.
+* Then copy the folder structure to the config file, skipping `data`.
+TODO: figure out what to do for folder separation.
 * Finally, name the new class.
 Preferably with a significant part of its display name.
 If the name matches the folder then don't add it. `Beret_Beret` should be just `Beret`.
 * If you need to add varients then you can add those on the end.
-Preferably use descriptive names for these e.g. `Urban_White_Visor`.
+Preferably use descriptive names for these e.g. `UrbanMediumBlue_WhiteVisor`.
 Multiple variants can be used separated with underscores `_`.
 If you can't think of a meaningful name for the variants then number them.
 * Separate each element above with an underscore `_`.

 The weapon part of a uniform is called `Uniform`, the vehicle part is called `Trooper` instead.